Complaints and compliments

 - consider and act upon issues identified through the complaints process.

 We respect your right to privacy.
-Your personal information, including police check results, will only be viewed for the purposes of managing and addressing the complaint lodged.
+Your personal information, including check results, will only be viewed for the purposes of managing and addressing the complaint lodged.
 If the complaint does not concern your personal information, it will not be viewed.

 We will consider and act on any issues identified during the complaints process.
 However, a complaint may not result in any action when the investigation is complete.
 The legislative environment we operate in is complex and, as such, a complainant may feel aggrieved due to the federated nature of the Service.
 The ACIC is unable to change state, territory or federal laws.